bivex/Melodica/docs/TONALITY_COVERAGE.md

   authentic quarter-tone voicings not supported
 - **sus2/sus4** types are template-prior-only; they appear only when melody strongly implies them (no real-corpus evidence)
+- **Rare types aren't retainable via `completion_bonus`** — half-dim (m7b5,
+  type 9), full-dim (dim7, type 10), and sus4 (type 5) are in the 12-type
+  vocabulary, but their real-music priors are too small (0.9% / 0.8% / 0.2%)
+  for the Viterbi path to prefer them: the emission `P(notes|type)` plus transitions for a tone-sharing dom7/maj7 dominate even when the per-type `completion_bonus` is raised to ×15.
+Measured empirically on a 150-bar stress test (`scripts/harmonize_big_progression.py`): maj/min/maj7/m7/dom7 retain at 91% under the `jazz` profile; aug retains (its pc set is geometrically unique, nothing else shares it); m7b5/dim7/sus4 collapse to a tone-sharing dom7 or maj7.
+The m7b5→V7-a-fifth-below case reproduces the ii-V relation, so the "failure" is usually musically correct.
+Literal retention for these types needs retraining on more gold frames of those types (a corpus/data change), not a bigger bonus.
 - **when-in-rome** partition (449 classical songs) not yet converted — requires key-aware Roman numeral resolver